+- Ell Confidentiality Guideline.

+- Ell Cost Allocation Guideline

-Ell Service target performance incentive scheme.
-This scheme would apply to non-contestable determinations from the second regulatory control period onwards.51
+- EII Service target performance incentive scheme.
+This scheme would apply to non-contestable determinations from the second regulatory control period onwards.

-We anticipate finalising guidelines required under Regulation 42 in the second half of 2023.
+Following further direction from the NSW Government we anticipate finalising guidelines required under Regulation 42.
 We will consult with stakeholders on these guidelines.
-We will commence development of a service target performance incentive scheme at a later date, noting that this scheme will apply to non-contestable determinations from the second regulatory control period.52 We will also consult with stakeholders on development of this scheme.
+We will commence development of a service target performance incentive scheme at a later date, noting that this scheme will apply to non-contestable determinations from the second regulatory control period.
+We will also consult with stakeholders on development of this scheme.